Updated: 4 days ago

 Are Free Test Papers From Top Schools Really Beneficial To Students?

-The answer from our team of writers and editors at PhD Education is a resounding YES… as well as a resounding NO.
+The response from our team of writers and editors at PhD Education is a resounding YES… as well as a resounding NO.

-Before you think all sixteen of us are sitting on the fence, do take some time to hear us out.
-We might seem ambivalent but there are certainly some compelling reasons for us to encourage the use of free test papers found online, and at the same time, urge caution in using them.
+Before you think all seventeen of us are sitting on the fence, do take some time to hear us out.
+We might seem undecided, but there are certainly compelling reasons for us to encourage the use of free test papers found online, and at the same time, urge caution in using them.

-Every year, many parents download these papers from the Internet and print them in the comfort of their homes or their offices (undoubtedly an open secret of colleagues who are parents).
-Some parents opt to purchase them from vendors, lugging massive stacks of hardcopies home.
+Much like a routine, many parents download these papers from the Internet every year and print them in the comfort of their homes or their offices (undoubtedly an open secret of colleagues who are parents).
+Some other parents prefer to purchase them from sellers outside shopping malls, lugging huge stacks of hardcopies home.

-Before going through all the blood, sweat and tears with your child to complete those huge stacks of test papers before the examinations, it is of paramount importance for parents to recognise the pros and cons of using such papers.
+Before going through all the tears and sweat with your child to conquer those massive stacks of test papers before the examinations, it is of paramount importance for parents to recognise the possible benefits that can be reaped and also, the possible disservice that can be done from the use of such papers.

-1. Top school exam papers are set by highly qualified MOE teachers
+1. Top school exam papers are set by qualified and experienced MOE teachers

-All these achievements would not have been possible without the hard work of teachers to cater to the learning needs of students, as well as their ingenuity to set challenging exam questions to stretch the abilities of their students.
+Every one of these achievements would not have been achievable without the efforts of educators to tailor their teachings to the learning needs of pupils, and their inventiveness to craft tough examination questions to draw out the potential in their students for maximum results.

-They do set the bar high.
-In fact, some parents find some exam questions so tough that they make it to the news.
+These teachers do set the bar high.
+In actuality, certain parents have encountered such difficult exam questions that they have made it to the news.

-For the above reasons, we encourage students to practise top school exam papers in order to get a sense of the standards and hopefully gain a competitive edge over other candidates in national exams.
+Based on the reasons stated above, our educators at PhD Education encourage students – be it P5 or P6 students to practise leading school PSLE examination papers for one to have an understanding of the standards and hopefully attain a competitive edge over other candidates in national examinations.

 2. Develop time-management skills for major exams

-Working through a full exam paper is great for a student who has completed the revision of all chapters and topics just prior to the exams.
-It is, however, not greatly beneficial for a student who is doing topical revision, which we will explain later.
+Working through a full test paper is great for a student who has completed the revision of all chapters and topics just prior to the exams.
+It is, however, not greatly beneficial for a student, such as a Primary 5 student, who is doing topical revision.
+We will explain further in the next section.

-By attempting a full paper within the stipulated time, students can know how they fare in time-management.
-It is crucial for students to realise that time is a scarcity and the most important thing to do during an exam is to score as many marks as possible.
+By attempting a full paper within the given time, students can gain an understanding of how they fare in time-management.
+It is vital for students to recognise that time is a scarcity, and the most important thing to do during an exam is to score as many marks as possible.

-Working through the questions when facing time constraints can be highly stressful to many students.
-Hence, not only can students learn time management while practising on a full paper, he or she can also learn to manage stress!
+Working through the questions while facing time constraints can be extremely stressful to many students.
+Therefore, students will not only learn how to excel in time management while practising on a complete paper, she or he will also be able to master stress management!

-1. SA1, SA2 papers are not sorted according to topics as we all know
+1. SA1 and SA2 papers are not arranged according to topics

-Imagine red beans, green beans, kidney beans, soy beans and coffee beans all mixed up in a large sack.
-What would you do if you only want to cook green bean soup today?
+Imagine all sorts of beans, ranging from kidney beans, red beans, soybeans, green beans and coffee beans mixed up in a huge sack.
+But, then comes the issue – you’re only looking to cook green bean soup.